Sharing science with the scientific and larger community

 Sustainability in Latin America (BIOETH 2668)

 Self-developed interdisciplinary seminar course focusing on the issues surrounding environmental sustainability in Latin America and the Caribbean.
-Cross-listed upper-level undergraduate and graduate course.
-Enrollment: 5 students.
+Cross-listed upper-level undergraduate and graduate course, run in-person (2019) and fully online (2020-2021).
+Enrollments: 5, 5, 4 students.

 Teaching Fellow, Department of Biological Sciences